omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

   - [Items](../Content/Items.md): links to a browseable list of items, sortable by type of item and tags.
   - [Collections](../Content/Collections.md): groups of items, public can dig through collection to find items.
   - [Exhibits](../Plugins/ExhibitBuilder.md): Exhibits contain interpretative text and rely on items/sources/objects as their building blocks.
-  - About: a [simple page](../Plugins/SimplePages.md) good for publishing project descriptions, credits, rights, et al
+  - About: a [simple page](../Plugins/SimplePages.md) good for publishing project descriptions, credits, rights, etc.
-  - Keyword Search box – option to link to advanced search page
+  - [Search bar](../GettingStarted/Searching.md#basic-search): with an option to link to an [advanced search](../GettingStarted/Searching.md#advanced-search) page.

 \*Note: the labels for Items, Collections, Exhibits,

 **What will I do with items in this website?**
 The item is the building block of your site.
 First add the objects and materials you want to display in your site.
 Add descriptions using some or all of the 20 standard [Dublin Core](../Content/Working_with_Dublin_Core.md) fields, plus additional item type-specific fields.
 Once you have items in the Omeka Classic archive, then you can build an exhibit with them or display categories of items organized by collections or tags.

-- Determine the types of items/sources/objects you plan to use in this site: (ie, Document, Still Image, Moving Image, Audio, et al),
+- Determine the types of items/sources/objects you plan to use in this site (Document, Still Image, Moving Image, Audio, the [other pre-defined item types in Omeka](../Content/Item_Types.md#pre-defined-item-types), or something custom to you),
 - Do you want to modify any of the item type fields or types?
 See [Managing Item Types](../Content/Item_Types.md) for additional types and explanations.
 - Do you need additional core fields?
 Install the [Dublin Core Extended](../Plugins/DublinCoreExtended.md) plugin.
 - It is wise to determine before you start building the item archive what type of consistencies you desire in your metadata--this may be especially true for fields such as date, publisher, creator, et al.